patrickjaja/OTAK/README.md

 ## Getting the code

-[Download](https://github.com/patrickjaja/Time-Accounting-Kit/releases) and extract WSK to where you want to work.
+[Download](https://github.com/patrickjaja/OTAK/releases) and extract OTAK to where you want to work.

 ## Prerequisites